walezbee/AzureFunMigration/Hands-on lab/Migration.md

 <!-- /TOC -->

-# Line-of-business application migration hands-on lab step-by-step
+# Tech Intensity Migration hands-on lab step-by-step

 ## Abstract and learning objectives

-In this hands-on lab, you will learn how to assess and migrate a multi-tier application from Hyper-V to Azure.
+In this event, you will learn how to assess and migrate a multi-tier application from Hyper-V to Azure.
 You will learn how to use Azure Migrate as the hub for executing a migration, together with accompanying tools.

-After this hands-on lab, you will know the role of Azure Migrate and related migration tools and how to use them to successfully migrate an on-premises multi-tier application to Azure.
+After, you will know the role of Azure Migrate and related migration tools and how to use them to successfully migrate an on-premises multi-tier application to Azure.

 ## Overview